 In today’s context, networking is much more than just an exchange of information or building contacts.
 Most organizations encourage their people to incorporate this into their everyday lives.
 But have you ever wondered if practising networking is as easy as it sounds?
 Because the first thought that comes to one’s mind is, how can I randomly walk up to a person and start a conversation?
 It might be awkward!

 In a traditional office, extra efforts have to be taken by the HR Department to engage their employees in activities that encourage the feeling of community.
-Having a networking event for community engagement works wonders because it gives people an opportunity to interact with each other and build their network.
+Having a networking event for community engagement does wonders.
+It gives people an opportunity to interact with each other and build their networks.

 About Community Thursday